wp-plugins/shashin/readme.txt

 == Installation ==

-**Special Note to Upgraders:** 1.
-Deactivate your old installation, upload the new version, and then reactivate.
-This is necessary to set values for new options.
-2. The srandom and sthumbs tags are not backwards compatible.
-You will need to change your markup anywhere you're currently using these tags (I won't do this again, now that Shashin is done with its initial beta testing).
-See the FAQ section for the new markup for these tags.

 Download the zip file, extract it into your plugin directory, and then activate it from your plugin panel.
 After successful activation, Shashin will appear under your "Manage" tab and under your "Options" tab.

 Go to the "Options" tab first and take a look at the default options, which for many people will not require any changes.
 If your Picasa server is outside the US, then change the server (e.g. to picasaweb.google.co.uk).
 As explained on the screen, you only need to adjust the other options if you make certain changes to shashin.css.